spacetelescope/jwst/docs/jwst/outlier_detection/arguments.rst

   For example, if set to ``0.5``, only resampled images that use less than half the available memory can be created.

+``--in_memory`` (boolean, default=False)
+  Specifies whether or not to load and create all images that are used during processing into memory.
+If ``False``, input files are loaded from disk when needed and all intermediate files are stored on disk, rather than in memory.

 Step Arguments for IFU data
 ===========================